Roleplay-Utilities/megacoding-blocks/README.md

 # [Be aware this is a fork of "Scratch For Discord" editied for our own use!](https://github.com/Androz2091/scratch-for-discord)

 # Credits
- Scratch For Discord
+ Scratch For Discord,
- Google Blocky
+ Google Blocky,
  Discord.js

  # Features